 Situations that might trigger the liability portion of a business owner’s policy include:

-- A fire in your store that causes smoke damage in a neighboring business
+- A fire in your store that causes smoke damage to a neighboring business

-- A customer’s slip-and-fall that causes physical injury
+- A customer slipping and falling, which causes physical injury

 - A graphic designer’s allegation that you used their work without permission